djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in JavaScript

-A Node.js application runs on a single thread.
-In this thread an event loop listens for events and then triggers the events associated callback function upon detection.
-By this simple illustration we can already see that Node.js does not support multithreading because each application is run on a single thread.
+By default, a NodeJs application operates on a single thread.
+An event loop in this thread listens for events and then calls the event's related callback function when one is detected.
+Since V10.5, the <code>worker threads</code> module can be used to spawn extra threads.

+Be aware that NodeJS already handles I/O operations internally through the usage of a thread pool.
+As a result, spawning additional threads makes only sense for synchronous JS code.

 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/nodejs/multithreading/single_worker_thread/main.js">single worker thread</a>
+* <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/nodejs/multithreading/multiple_worker_threads/main.js">multiple worker threads</a>

 ## Multiprocessing